 What all is covered under trip cancellation insurance for Saudi Arabia?

 Saudi Arabia has the biggest and one of the busiest airports in the world.
-The labyrinth of tunnels and terminals has led to many travellers missing their flight or losing their baggage.
+The labyrinth of tunnels and terminals has led to many travelers missing their flight or losing their baggage.
 Trip cancellation insurance for Saudi Arabia usually provides coverage for:

 - Cancellation of the trip for a covered reason